Identifiable Data

 While access to data should ideally be as open as possible, access to sensitive and identifiable data should be as closed as necessary.

-This does not mean that data cannot be used or shared for research.
-But it does mean that well-defined approaches for managing and working with data must be implemented.
+This does not mean that data cannot be used or shared for research, but it does mean that well-defined approaches for managing and working with data must be implemented.

 Research data often needs to contain personal information to help with study administration and qualitative analysis.
 Establishing a well-defined data management plan before starting your research is the best way to meet ethical and privacy requirements through access control and data security.